 Child birth in the United States

-The certified birth certificate issued by the County Clerk must be legalized with an Apostille certificate (see the instructions).
+- The certified birth certificate issued by the County Clerk and legalized with an Apostille certificate (see the instructions).
 Please note that the U.S. Federal legalization agencies cannot grant Apostille Certification for birth certificates issued by the Health Department.

 A child born outside marriage having a Finnish mother